addania/coding/src/pages/CSS.md

 ![](https://i.imgur.com/dDjN9MR.png "Photo by Addania")

-> Chaining selectors can be also with space, but it selects different thing.
+> Chaining selectors can be also with `space`, but it selects different thing.
 It selects all elements with class teal which are `descendents` of h1 tag.
 This kind of selector actually selects based on their location in the document.
 The below example selects for only those selectors which are nested in h1 tag.
 This is called `descendant combinator`
 > HTML:

 ```